 Find Out: These Are the 50 Best Cities for Renters

-A perhaps unexpected benefit of 2020 is that most Americans didn’t spend as much money.
-In fact, savings rates skyrocketed to a record high of 33.7% in April 2020 and remained elevated throughout the year as compared to December 2019.
+A perhaps unexpected benefit of 2020 and 2021 is that most Americans didn’t spend as much money.
 A number of reasons contributed to this, including lower commuting costs for remote workers and stay-at-home orders that prevented Americans from going out to eat or spend money at entertainment venues.

-While no one wants to stay home for all of 2021, one way to prepare for the next financial crisis is to try to maintain your 2020 spending levels.
-If you’ve found yourself saving money by cooking at home instead of going out, you can continue that behavior in 2021.
+While no one wants to stay home for 2022, one way to prepare for the next financial crisis is to try to maintain your lower spending levels.
+If you’ve found yourself saving money by cooking at home instead of going out, you can continue that behavior in 2022.
 Similarly, if you can continue working at home, you can save money on commuting costs.
 By diverting those savings to your bank account, you can remain more financially flexible going forward.

 Automate Your Savings